Chishetsky/programming-portfolio/README.md

-# Myprogramming-portfolio
+# My programming-portfolio
-A collection of my major programming projects in Java, C, C#, PHP, and Web Development.
+This is the collection of my major programming projects in Java, C, C#, PHP, and Web Development.
 This repository serves as my personal developer portfolio.